LakshmiMouna/Mall_Customer_Segmentation_Data/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a pull request

-## License

-This project is licensed under the MIT License.

----

-Feel free to modify this draft based on the specific details of your project and dataset.